A Dogs New Life Shelter Update | Vallarta Today - Puerto Vallarta Daily News - My Vallarta Community

 We have created a Go Fund Me specifically to pay for the fencing which is around $4,000 USD for the perimeter fencing that's required.
 Please consider a donation for this worthwhile project.
 A Dogs New Life has done everything we can to continue to support the community and other rescues by taking in dogs.
 We hope that with your support we can continue to help any dog in real need.
 This has always been our Shelter Director Jessica Garibays' real vision for the shelter.

-Please go to the Go Fund Me link to donate to this worthy cause. https://charity.gofundme.com/o/en/campaign/fence-the-shelter-campaign
+Please go to the Go Fund Me link to donate to this worthy cause